semantic-flow/weave/documentation/weave/index.md

 - weave (default): interactive prompt to create config file if none present, and add inclusions
+- weave verify: lists all inclusions and their statuses (active, present, current) and copy strategies, in order ; ensure sparse checkout settings are correct;
 - weave repos list: lists configured repos including their "active" status and whether they're behind their origin (and eventually, whether a pull would produce any conflicts)